yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 * Measurement - Making sure that all the above conditions are in fact true and perform as expected.

-This chapter will explore ways to make sure these conditions are maintained when loading and executing content on the web.
+This chapter will explore strategies for satisfying these conditions in order to avoid unnecessary delays when delivering assets on the web.
 These conditions may require changes in the way browsers load web content.
 However, they cannot rely solely on that.
-In order for some of these conditions to be met, web content must also be changed.
+In order for some of these conditions to be met, web content must also be adjusted.

-At the same time, we will not cover all the above conditions.
-Specifically, the chapter will focus on resource loading and will leave CPU utilization, main-thread blocking avoidance and performance measurement to be covered elsewhere.
+At the same time, due to limitations in size, we won’t be able to cover all the above conditions.
+Specifically, the chapter will focus on the ins and outs of resource loading and will leave CPU utilization, main-thread blocking avoidance and performance measurement aside.

 But before we dive into the details of the difference resource loading phases and how they can be improved, let’s take a short detour to